 - Mediation is rising in popularity as a means to resolve cross-border commercial disputes.
 Mediation results in significant benefits, such as reducing the instances where a dispute leads to termination of commercial relationships, facilitating the administration of international transactions by commercial parties and producing savings in the administration of justice by States.
 Mediation complements other modes of dispute resolution as it can be used in conjunction with litigation or arbitration. - However, its growth has been hindered by a long-standing obstacle the difficulty that a party faces in ensuring that the other party complies with their mediated settlement agreement.
 This is because a mediated settlement agreement, unlike a court judgment or an arbitral award, is only binding contractually and, therefore, not directly enforceable in the courts.
-The lack of an efficient and harmonised framework for cross-border enforcement of settlement agreements resulting from mediation was often cited as a challenge to the use of mediation. - The Convention therefore addresses the lack of an effective means to enforce cross-border commercial mediated settlement agreements.
+The lack of an efficient and harmonised framework for cross-border enforcement of settlement agreements resulting from mediation was often cited as a challenge to the use of mediation.

+- The Convention therefore provides the missing piece in the international dispute resolution enforcement framework, which includes the Hague Convention on Choice of Court Agreements for litigation, and the New York Convention for arbitration.
 Businesses can have greater assurance that mediation can be relied on to settle cross-border commercial disputes, because mediated settlement agreements can be enforced more readily by the Courts of contracting parties to the Convention and may also be invoked by a party as a defence against a claim. - This will facilitate the growth of international commerce and promote the use of mediation around the world.